-Maximum number of people in facility per floor limited to:

-Please note: This document may be updated as additional information and resources become available so be sure to check the Long Beach COVID-19 website at www.longbeach.gov/covid19 regularly for any updates to this document.

-- Swimming pools at day camps must comply with Protocols for Public Swimming Pools (Appendix K). - Giffice spaces for Day Camps must comply with Office Worksite Protocols (Appendix G).
+Ma Maximum number of people in facility per floor limited to: su ease note: This document may be updated as additional information and resources become available so be re to check the Long Beach COVID-19 website at www.longbeach.gov/covid19 regularly for any updates to s document.
+Swimming pools at day camps must comply with Protocols for Public Swimming Pools (Appendix K) .
+Office spaces for Day Camps must comply with Office Worksite Protocols (Appendix G).